-- ☐ When adjusting the keying speed of the internal CW keyer, the keying speed will appear in this area during setup. - ☐ When adjusting the "null" position of the Notch filter, the center frequency of the Notch filter will appear in this area during setup. - ☐ When adjusting the "null" or "peak" position of the Contour filter, the center frequency of the Contour filter will appear in this area during setup. - ☐ When adjusting the microphone gain, the microphone gain level will appear in this area during setup. - ☐ When setting the Menu items, the Menu item number, Menu group name, and Menu item name will appear in this area during setup. - ☐ When setting the CTCSS frequency for Encoding or Tone Squelch operation, the current tone information will appear in this area during setup. - ☐ When controlling the optional rotator, the current rotation speed will appear in this area during setup.
+- When adjusting the keying speed of the internal CW keyer, the keying speed will appear in this area during setup. - When adjusting the "null" position of the Notch filter, the center frequency of the Notch filter will appear in this area during setup. - When adjusting the "null" or "peak" position of the Contour filter, the center frequency of the Contour filter will appear in this area during setup. - When setting the Menu items, the Menu item number, Menu group name, and Menu item name will appear in this area during setup. - When setting the CTCSS frequency for Encoding or Tone Squelch operation, the current tone information will appear in this area during setup. - □ When controlling the optional rotator, the current rotation speed will appear in this area during setup.

-2 Tuning Offset Indicator
+27 Tuning Offset Indicator

-This is a tuning scale that, as configured from the factory, provides a visual CW tuning indication of the incoming signal's offset from your transceiver's CW carrier frequency, as programmed by the relative clarifier offset, or the peak position of the optional $\mu$ -TUNE filter.
+This is a tuning scale that, as configured from the factory, provides a visual CW tuning indication of the incoming signal's offset from your transceiver's CW carrier frequency, as programmed by the relative clarifier offset, or the peak position of the optional μ -TUNE filter.